-Now in its 13th year, the Mercedes-Benz Marathon Weekend of events has become a Birmingham tradition.
-The event has helped to raise more than $4 million for local charities throughout its 12 year history.
+Now in its 15th year, the Mercedes-Benz Marathon Weekend of events has become a Birmingham tradition.
+The event has helped raise millions of dollars for local charities throughout its 14 year history.

 All of that is important, but it really is just a love story.